liliansom/ZipCodeAPI/README.md

 ## Presentation
-This is a project made for CSV Mentorship and consists of zip code API (Application Programming Interface) consuption. <br>
+This is a project that consists of zip code API (Application Programming Interface) consuption. <br>
 With this program you can search the address from the zip code of the client.
 Must be a brazilian zip code.

 To build this program I used: <br>